 Replication

-To determine the extent to which QTLs identified in one data set could be found in the second, we first mapped each trait in the two data sets, and estimated the false discovery rate by permutation.
-At an FDR threshold of 5%, we identified 87 QTLs in the OX data set and 26 in the UC data set (Table 1), consistent with the larger number .
+To determine the extent to which QTLs identified in one data set could be found in the second, we first mapped each trait in the two data sets to the autosomes, and estimated the false discovery rate by permutation.
+At an FDR threshold of 5%, we identified 87 QTLs in the OX data set and 26 in the UC data set (Table 1), consistent with the larger number sample size in OX.
 To control for differences due to the laboratory or to the genotyping method we also split the OX sample, treating one half (OX1; 871 mice) as discovery and one half (OX2; 873 mice) as replication.
 We identified 25 loci at a 5% FDR in the discovery set OX1 (Table 1).
 Supplemental Fig X shows quantile-quantile plots demonstrating that the distribution of P-values shows no sign of inflation; in addition, we confirmed that the distribution of permuted P-values (where no truly significant effects occur) are uniformly distributed.

 We used three measures of replication: (i) a p-value less than 0.05 in a replication sample (with an effect in the same direction as the discovery sample); (ii) a replication Bayes factor10 where values greater than 1 support replication and values less than 1 support non-replication. (iii) the proportion of results that are truly associated, denoted by π1 (where π1 is 1 - total number of truly null features (m0) divided by the total number of p-values (m)).